AparokshaUI/adwaita-swift/Documentation/Reference/extensions/View.md

 Remove all of the content modifiers for the wrapped views.
 - Returns: A view.

+### `popover(visible:content:)`

+Add a popover on top of the view.
+- Parameters:
+    - visible: Whether the popover is displayed.
+    - content: The popover's content.
+- Returns: The view.

 ### `toast(_:signal:)`

 Present a toast when the signal gets activated.